• Schedule An Appointment

 Radiation Therapy

 When radiation therapy treatment is indicated, your oncologist will refer you to see a radiation oncologist.
-In consultation with you and your other physicians, the radiation oncologist will explain the different types of treatments available to you based on the type, stage and location of the cancer.
+In consultation with you and your other physicians, the radiation oncologist will explain the different types of treatments available to you based on the type, stage, and location of cancer.
 Many forms of radiation treatments are available in modern cancer care.
-External beam radiation therapy treatments are given using specialized machines called linear accelerators to destroy cancer cells using high energy x rays.
+External beam radiation therapy treatments are given using specialized machines called linear accelerators to destroy cancer cells using high-energy x-rays.
 Radiation therapy treatments are painless.
 Most treatments take 15-30 minutes and are given 5 days a week.

 Internal radiation therapy treatments, or brachytherapy, implants radioactive material directly in the body at the tumor site.
 For example, low dose rate brachytherapy (LDR) permanently implants radioactive materials contained within small seeds in the prostate to treat prostate cancer.
 In high dose rate (HDR) brachytherapy, radioactive materials are temporarily implanted to treat certain breast and gynecological cancers and are removed when each treatment is completed.